gromperen/pptxt/README.md

-# pptx2sent
+# pptxt
-A simple, pptx to suckless sent converter written in C.
+A simple, pptx to text (sent) converter written in C.